The Inevitable Monsieur Dubois

 The Inevitable Monsieur Dubois (French: L'Inévitable Monsieur Dubois) is a 1943 French comedy film directed by Pierre Billon and starring Annie Ducaux, André Luguet and Germaine Reuver.
 It was shot at the Studio François 1 in Paris.
 The film's sets were designed by the art director Roland Quignon.
 Similar in style to screwball comedy, it was produced and released during the German Occupation and was a popular success.
 It was subsequently remade as the 1947 Swedish film Dinner for Two.

 Synopsis

-Hélène Mareuil a successful businesswoman running a luxury perfume factory in Southern France.
+Hélène Mareuil is a successful businesswoman running a luxury perfume factory in Southern France.
 One day she accidentally knocks down the artist Claude Dubois from his bicycle.
 He sets out to court her, which is a far from easy task.